sal55/langs/MCompiler.md

 PCL           A dump of the IL as textual source code.
 This can be processed by the separate PC application.

-C             (Proposed config option, replaces dated separate C transpiler)
-              Single C source file represents the entire program.
+C             Single C source file represents the entire program.
 No headers are generated.
 No headers are used in the file.
               Not all M programs can be transpiled as some features are not supported.
 Requires 64-bit C compiler; some features need gcc extensions.

 MA            A single-file amalgamation of all source and support files needed to build a program.